Adonca2203/WayCap/README.md

 the config file under ~/.config/auto-screen-recorder

 ### Minimum Requirement
-- NVIDIA GPU with CUDA capabilities.
-(Plan on adding AMD support in the future)
+- NVIDIA GPU with CUDA capabilities recommended
 - Wayland as your communication server for your desktop environment.
 (X11 planned but not priority)
 - Rust/Cargo installation [link](https://www.rust-lang.org/tools/install) to build the project.